scientific-python/blog.scientific-python.org/content/posts/mplhep/introducing-mplhep/index.md

 </div>

-Same output, half the code (the [basic plotting guide](https://scikit-hep.org/mplhep/latest/guide_basic_plotting/) walks through more variants).
+Same output, half the code.
 And the savings compound once you actually use the keyword arguments. `mh.histplot` accepts a NumPy tuple, a `hist.Hist`, a `boost_histogram.Histogram`, or any object implementing the [PlottableProtocol](https://uhi.readthedocs.io/), so the same call works regardless of what your analysis framework hands you.
 From there, the keywords most analyses lean on:

 - `yerr=True` → Poisson intervals for integer counts; pass a 1D array for symmetric errors, a 2D `(2, N)` array for asymmetric ones, or `yerr=False` to suppress them entirely.
 - `w2=variances` → sum-of-weights-squared propagation for weighted MC.
 When combined with `yerr=True`, mplhep picks Poisson intervals for integer-like `w2` and `sqrt(w2)` otherwise; `w2method=` lets you force one or the other.